tararoys/jekyll-now/_posts/2022-2-18-Getting-started-with-talon-symbols.md

 ---
 layout: post
-title: Getting Started With the Talon Alphabet
+title: Getting Started With Talon Symbols
 ---

-Intro to using Talon commands to spell letters from the English alphabet.
+Intro to using Talon magic words to type the symbols from the 101 American Standard (Querty) keyboard.

 Support ataraxy on ko-fi.com/ataraxy if you can afford the price of a coffee!